tracysmith/RGAPepPipe/README.md

 For other available command line options run "python SRAtoVCF.py -h"

-Necessary programs required to run script:
+####Necessary programs required to run script:

+fastq-dump
-fastq-dump --> part of the SRAtoolkit software package available from NCBI (version we use 2.2.0).
+  * part of the SRAtoolkit software package available from NCBI
+  * we use version 2.2.0
+  * converts SRA format files to fastq

+fastqc
-fastqc --> available from Babraham Bioinformatics, package includes necessary Picard BAM/SAM libraries (Version we use v0.10.1).
+  * available from Babraham Bioinformatics, package includes necessary Picard BAM/SAM libraries
+  * we use v0.10.1
+  * performs quality checks on read data in fastq files

+trim-galore
-trim-galore --> available from Babraham Bioinformatics, fastqc is required (we use version 0.2.6).
+  * available from Babraham Bioinformatics, fastqc and cutadapt are required
+  * we use version 0.2.6
+  * trims bases below a given quality threshold, removes adapter sequences, and reruns fastqc on trimmed data

+bwa
-bwa --> available from bio-bwa.sourceforge.net (we use version 0.7.7).
+  * available from bio-bwa.sourceforge.net
+  * we use version 0.7.7
+  * maps reads to reference sequence

+SAMtools
-SAMtools --> available from samtools.sourceforge.net (we use version 0.1.18).
+  * available from samtools.sourceforge.net
+  * we use version 0.1.18
+  * sorts bam files by coordinates

+Picard-tools
-Picard-tools --> available from picard.sourceforge.net (we use version 1.107).
+  * available from picard.sourceforge.net
+  * we use version 1.107
+  * removes duplicates and edits read group information

-GATK (genome analysis toolkit) --> available from broad institute (we use version 2.8.1).
+GATK (genome analysis toolkit)
+  * available from broad institute
+  * we use version 2.8.1
+  * locally realigns reads and produces VCF

 Java 7 must also be installed.